 "4U City Red - Another Year in the Life of a Villain": An ordinary, non-talking frog (usual line: "CROAK.") is caught in a building after a somewhat literal-minded One Woman Army has been ordered to kill everyone in it.

-A Running Gag where Dr. Schlock thinks he's just got out of trouble and then Riff sticks a laser cannon to his head.
+A Running Gag where Dr. Schlock thinks he's just got out of trouble and then Riff appears and sticks a laser cannon to his head.

 In Exterminatus Now, a random paranoid tries to temporarily ingratiate himself in the protagonists so he can hide from "government spooks".
 The main characters proceed to inform him that those people are likely just foreign businessmen, while revealing enough information to make the guy realize they are government spooks.